EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 54 | March 7, 2020 | Saturday

+**Today's Progress:** Today I ended and reviewed with **Python for Finance: Investment Fundamentals & Data Analytics** course on udemy.

+**Description:** This includes the following:
+- Rate of return of stocks
+- Risk of stocks
+- Rate of return of stock portfolios
+- Risk of stock portfolios
+- Correlation between stocks
+- Covariance
+- Diversifiable and non-diversifiable risk
+- Regression analysis
+- Alpha and Beta coefficients
+- Measuring a regression’s explanatory power with R^2
+- Markowitz Efficient frontier calculation
+- Capital asset pricing model
+- Sharpe ratio
+- Multivariate regression analysis
+- Monte Carlo simulations
+- Using Monte Carlo in a Corporate Finance context
+- Derivatives and type of derivatives
+- Applying the Black Scholes formula
+- Using Monte Carlo for options pricing
+- Using Monte Carlo for stock pricing

 ### Day 53 | March 6, 2020 | Friday

 **Today's Progress:** Today I continued with **Python for Finance: Investment Fundamentals & Data Analytics** course on udemy.